 Because uncertainty is completely normal – so embrace it – and clarity really does come through action.

 Use the Tool – Do this today or tomorrow.
-For the healthy goal you’re working on right now, identify at least two things about making this change that scare you or make you feel very uncertain.
+For the goal you’re working on right now, or want to work on first, identify at least two things about making this change that scare you or make you feel very uncertain.
 Then, decide on one step you can take that will move you forward on each of those things.
 That’s it – two steps, one for each of two things that may be holding you back from making the change you really want to make.
 Then lather, rinse, and repeat – at least 3 times a week, identify one thing you can do to move forward through fear and uncertainty and do it.

 Let me know how uncertainty gets in your way and what you’re going to do to push through it.
 It’s not easy, and I’m not good at it.
 But when I do push through uncertainty and fear, I’m amazed at what I learn and what I can do.
 Leave a note in the Comments, or email me at hello @ healthylifetoolbox.com – I’d love to hear from you.